querkmachine/beeps.website/blog/2022-06-28-furry-websites-have-trash-accessibility.md

 ## That is also the problem

+{% figure float="right" %}
-{% responsiveImage "./images/robat-wheels.png", "Robot bat, but with wheels instead of legs.", true %}
+{% responsiveImage "./images/robat-wheels.png", "Robot bat, but with wheels instead of legs." %}
+{% endfigure %}

 The frequent (though by no means universal) lack of professional experience, legal knowledge, or managerial mandates to do-it-right-or-you’re-fired means that a lot of these websites are... kind of a mess.
 They do what they were designed to do, sure, but they were _only_ built for what they were designed to do.
 A sighted user with a mouse might be able to upload an image and view it in their gallery—but that doesn’t mean that a screen reader user using a keyboard can.